huphtur/huphtur.nl/src/posts/2016-01-02-aws-cli-gulp-awspublish-for-dummies.md

 Fill out your AWS Access and Secret Key.

 It will also ask for default region.
-Check your S3 bucket to see what you used, if it's set to "US Standard" type: `us-west-2`. **It's important you fill this out or else awspublish will break.**
+Check your S3 bucket to see what you used, if it’s set to "US Standard" type: `us-west-2`. **It’s important you fill this out or else awspublish will break.**

 For the default output format question just hit enter to leave it blank.